 A second option for viewing reflector status and activity: http://irlp.g4eid.co.uk/status/all_reflectors.html

 Hold PTT, say your callsign, and dial the echolink node number preceded by an asterisk.
-Release PTT once dialing sequence is complete.
+Release PTT.

 repeater@ve7sar.net